nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ```

 The details of forwarding the A2Pay' is out-of-scope of this document as it must be handled by according payment rails and schemes, which must implement additional support for processing the A2Pay data structures and signatures.
 It may also include additional actors like payment platforms or aquirers e.g..
 Possible solutions include the usage of existing OpenBanking API, payment networks or domestic schemes.

 In order to support the extended payment flow and allow a PSP' to route an authorized payment request, the A2Pay must always provide the following details defined by the [A2Pay schema](a2pay-schema.json):
 - `payment-product`: The payment instrument or scheme to use.
 - `accountReference`: The account / account alias the A2Pay is linked to.
-This can be an IBAN / BIC, a PAN or a mobile phone number.
+This can be an IBAN / BIC, a PAN or a mobile phone number e.g..

 ![Payment](wallet_payment.svg)